vanya-rawat/vanya-rawat.github.io/_posts/2018-03-12-Typograpy-Magazine-Layout.markdown

 categories: jekyll update
 comments: true
 ---
+Hello Everyone!

+Magazine Layout

 This was an assignment for Typography II.

-National Geographic Magazine layout for Bali
+The assignment brief was to make a 2 magazine layouts for Nat Geo travel magazine.
+The magazine spread should entice young adults to visit the place you've written about.

 Layout 1